 Generally speaking, it’s only smart to borrow money when you need to finance a purchase such as a home or vehicle.
 You should have an emergency fund to cover unexpected expenses and secure additional income if you’re not able to make ends meet.
 That said, many people are unprepared for an emergency, and if other sources charge much higher interest rates or you have no other options besides bankruptcy, a 401(k) loan may be a good option.
 However, you want to pay it back on time so you don’t threaten your retirement savings and future financial stability.

 Alternatives to a 401(k) loan

 Temporarily stop contributing to your 401(k)

 You may be able to cover a small unexpected expense just by pausing your contributions, since you’ll have more income from your paycheck.
-However, you shouldn’t view this as a long-term solution, since it’s important to save for retirement.
+However, you shouldn’t view this as a long-term solution, since saving for retirement is important.

 Consider a 401(k) withdrawal

-Some providers will allow you to take an early withdrawal if you demonstrate that you have an emergency financial need.
-Circumstances can include, but may not be limited to, the following:
+Some providers will allow you to take an early withdrawal if you demonstrate an emergency financial need.
+Circumstances can include, but may not be limited to:

 - Medical care expenses

 - Costs of purchasing your principal residence (excluding mortgage payments)

 - Tuition and other educational fees for you, your spouse or your dependents